 7. Test Policy: This document contains the processes and the company policies or any testing policies that need to be followed during the testing of the product.

 This is a guide to Testing Documentation.
-Here we discuss Why do we need Testing Documentation, Benefits of using testing documentation and examples.
+Here we discuss Why do we need Testing Documentation, the Benefits of using testing documentation and examples.
 You can also go through our other suggested articles to learn more–